jaldabaoth-code/Orleans-Metropole/README.md

 <h1>Orleans Metropole (Project 1, WCS CDA Java)</h1>

-### Create a website to present the city of "Orléans" (It is a fictional project during CDA)
+### Create a website to present the city of "Orléans" (It is a fictional project during CDA) by using PHP

 ---